ibm-cloud-docs/vmwaresolutions/index.md

 1. Go to https://cloud.ibm.com/infrastructure/vmware-solutions/console.
 2. Log in to the console with your **IBMid**.

-## Step 2: Configuring your user account and settings
+## Step 2: Setting up your environment for your first order
 {: #getting-started-step2}

-Before you order an instance, you must enter the user name and API key of your {{site.data.keyword.cloud_notm}} infrastructure account on the **Settings** page of the console.
+Decide upon a deployment offering, which is managed as an instance in the console, and then ensure that your environment is ready for your order.
+Follow the instructions in the **Before you begin** section at the top of the ordering page.
+The instructions might vary depending on the instance type that you select.

-For information about how to configure your user account and settings, see [Managing user accounts and settings](/docs/vmwaresolutions?topic=vmwaresolutions-useraccount).
+For information about how to set up your environment for your first order, see [Setting up your environment for your first order](/docs/vmwaresolutions?topic=vmwaresolutions-completing_checklist).

 ## Step 3: Ordering an instance
 {: #getting-started-step3}

-After you decide upon a deployment offering, which is managed as an instance in the console, begin the ordering process.
+After you set up your environment properly, begin the ordering process.

 For information about how to order an instance, see the following topics based on your selection of deployment offering:
 * [Ordering virtual data center instances](/docs/vmwaresolutions?topic=vmwaresolutions-shared_ordering)